Texas Hemp Testing

 (Compliance, Safety & COAs)

-ACS Laboratory is proud to serve as a third-party laboratory under the Texas Department of Agriculture (TDA), providing compliant testing for both hemp crops and consumable products.
+ACS Laboratory is proud to serve as a third-party laboratory under the Texas Department of Agriculture (TDA), providing compliant testing for consumable products.
 ACS is DEA-registered and ISO/IEC 17025:2017 Accredited by A2LA.
 It delivers precise, state-approved results that help Texas hemp operators meet legal standards and build consumer trust.

 Industrial Hemp Plant Testing (Not Available in Texas)